zanetatrosk/manatee/README.md

 # Welcome to D&D App

 ## About repository
 This repository is a frontend part of the D&D App.
-It is fully developed by me, however, in some commits my colleague is tagged as commiter.
-This is due to the fact I worked for some time on his computer.

 ## Running the app
 This app runs with Node v19.0.1.
 This app is fully dependent on backend from repository [Anteater](https://github.com/ph0enixCZ/anteater/tree/main).
 Please make sure to you run the backend before running the frontend.